 Notes:

-).We decided to implement a selection system for exams to complement the exam score feature.
+ObservableList<Exam> object is what is returned when retrieving the UniqueExamList.
+This prevents unwanted modifications to the UniqueExamList when retrieving the selected exam.deselectExam follows a similar structure as the diagram above, differing in the arguments parsed and the methods called on the Model component (i.e. calling deselectExam on Model instead of selectExam).We decided to implement a selection system for exams to complement the exam score feature.
 The application would only display the scores of the selected exam, making it easier for users to manage and view the scores.

 Our alternative design was to display the scores of all exams at once on every person.
 However, this alternative design would have made the UI cluttered and less user-friendly.
 The selection system allows users to focus on the scores of a specific exam, making it easier to view and manage the scores.